-- -Latency.
-A more effective camera interface (for the above) that simplifies frame-set organization and reduces camera latency to its minimum. - -Display Quality.
-Higher resolution capture through multicamera integration [Baker and Tanguay 2004].
-In addition, we may raise the camera imaging resolution from VGA to XGA in the near future. - -Computation.
+- Frame rate.
+Development of a multi-camera VGA capture system that streams synchronized video from two dozen or more cameras at 30Hz (Baker et al. [2004]). - Latency.
+A more effective camera interface (for the above) that simplifies frame-set organization and reduces camera latency to its minimum. - Display quality.
+Higher resolution capture through multi-camera integration (Baker et al. [2004]).
+In addition, we may raise the camera imaging resolution from VGA to XGA in the near future. - Computation.
 Migration of compute-intensive image-display operations to PC graphics processors where possible.
-This will free up resources to let us do more of the operations that will increase the quality of the user's experience (e.g., obtaining better geometry, tracking heads, or correcting gaze direction).
+This will free up resources to let us do more of the operations that will increase the quality of the user's experience (e.g. obtaining better geometry, tracking heads, or correcting gaze direction).

 Objects, documents, and elements of the personal environment (such as white boards) also play an important role in collaborative interactions.
-A recent extensive survey of videoconferencing [Hirsh et al. 2004] indicates the importance of providing a high quality experience, one that will lift acceptance above that of audio conferencing for remote-participation meetings.
+A recent extensive survey of videoconferencing (Hirsh et al. [2004]) indicates the importance of providing a high quality experience, one that will lift acceptance above that of audio conferencing for remote-participation meetings.
 The survey emphasizes the needs: ease of use, system reliability, high video quality, and provision of a general environmental context including the ability to share work-related objects.
 Although these have all been goals of our Coliseum work, it is the latter point, most particularly, that has been influencing our current direction.
-While always aiming to integrate imaged artifacts into the shared virtual space of our heads-and-shoulders depiction (i.e., documents, prototype boards, etc.), we are now moving toward providing full body and workspace coverage as well.
+While always aiming to integrate imaged artifacts into the shared virtual space of our heads-and-shoulders depiction (i.e. documents, prototype boards, etc.), we are now moving toward providing full body and workspace coverage as well.
 At the same time, we choose to support inclusion of multiple participants at a site.
 These changes have major implications for computational performance and the imaging and display sides of our conferencing: We need larger images-higher resolution in capture and display-and will move to include projection to accommodate the increased scale of presentation needed.
 This direction will continue to put heavy demand on computational facilities, and increases the demand for thorough understanding of performance issues and careful allocation of overworked resources.